-Bill Gassen is the chief human resources officer for Sanford Health.
+Bill Gassen is the chief administrative officer for Sanford Health.
 Here, he shares his background in law, his role overseeing a variety of departments at Sanford Health and his belief in the importance of the work all of us do.

 Air Force childhood

 Gassen’s father spent his career in Air Force, and Gassen was born on a military base in Little Rock, Arkansas.
 They spent multi-year assignments in Okinawa, Japan, and Mountain Home, Idaho.
 The family then moved to Rapid City, South Dakota, where Gassen’s father was stationed at Ellsworth Air Force Base.